Kuala Lumpur Golf Courses | Golf in Kuala Lumpur, Malaysia

 (one of the most difficult golf courses in Malaysia)

-Established in 1989, Kelab Golf Perkhidmatan Awam (KGPA) is a 27-Hole golf course located in the up-and-coming Putrajaya area of Kuala Lumpur.
-Kelab Golf Perkhidmatan Awam has been voted the most difficult golf course in Malaysia.
+Kelab Golf Perkhidmatan Awam (KGPA) is a 27-Hole golf course established in 1989 and located near Kuala Lumpur.
+Kelab Golf Perkhidmatan Awam has been voted the most challenging golf course in Malaysia.
 However, KGPA is still a playable for all levels of golfers.

 (classic Peter Thomson parkland design)